-- Regression: j-time point incurs $j \times loss$ .
+- Regression: j-time point incurs $j \times loss$.

-Repeat until T learners.

-Random Forests
+Build T learners from T subsamples.

-Random sampling isn't random enough!
+Random Forests Bagging + trees isn't random enough!

 [With bagging, often the decision trees look very similar.
 Why is that?]

-One really strong predictor $\rightarrow$ same feature split at top of every tree.
+One really strong predictor \rightarrow same feature split at top of every tree.
 [For example, if you're building decision trees to identify spam, the first split might always be "viagra."
 Random sampling might not change that.
-If the trees are very similar, then taking their average doesn't reduce the variance much.]
+If the trees are too similar, then taking their average doesn't reduce the variance much.]
 Let's reduce the correlation between different trees.
+[That makes averaging work better.]
 Idea: At each treenode, take random sample of m features (out of d).